Laboratory Biosafety Training

 Principal Investigators are responsible for ensuring that each person under their direction is trained, understands the specific hazards associated with their work, and knows how to protect themselves from such hazards.
-All lab personnel must complete and sign with their PI a Memorandum of Understanding and Agreement on Biosafety.
+All lab personnel must complete and sign with their PI a Memorandum of Understanding and Agreement on Biosafety (PDF).
 For more information on this document, refer to section 3 of “Full Course Details” listed under course EHS601 Laboratory Biosafety.

 The Laboratory Biosafety Course is conducted online.
 Material covered includes the classification of infectious agents by Risk Group, risk assessments and requirements for Containment Level 1, 2, and 3 laboratories, proper use of biosafety cabinets and autoclaves, biosecurity, and emergency response.

 Co-requisite: WHMIS training offered by the Office of Environmental Health and Safety is a co-requisite for the Laboratory Biosafety course.
 You must complete either the in-class WHMIS course (normally offered in the summer), or the online version.
 In either case, you must complete the online WHMIS quiz.
 If you have received WHMIS training elsewhere, you must still complete the online WHMIS quiz to satisfy this co-requisite.
 You do not need to provide proof of completion of the online quiz to the Biosafety course instructor.

 (If you do not have a UTORid, please contact your Business Officer or Departmental Office.
 If you are an Administrator and have questions regarding the creation of UTORid’s please contact firstname.lastname@example.org and we will advise you of the process)

 Session Dates: Ongoing online – a passing mark of 75% is required. *No Certificate Granted*